fleurandcrow/Killing-NPCs-as-tentacles/README.md

 ### Audio credits

-None of the music and sounds effects used in this project have been sourced from royalty free sources and were not created by the project's creator.
+All of the music and sounds effects used in this project have been sourced from royalty free sources and were not created by the project's creator.

 See [credits.txt](credits.txt) for more information.